 Drawing CNC-friendly barcodes in Autodesk Inventor

-Some examples how to place a barcode in Inventor manually or create multiple barcodes with VBA and StrokeScribe barcode generator both, in raster and vector formats.
+Some examples, how to place a barcode in Inventor manually or create multiple barcodes with VBA and StrokeScribe barcode generator both, in raster and vector formats.

 Raster barcode images are easy to make.
 Polygon-based barcodes are scalable and CNC friendly.